brandon14/unit-test-examples/README.md

 no type hint, and 4 years down the road some new developer doesn't read the docs (or they weren't there) and passes a string into it, and :boom:, some code just blew up.

+## Coverage

+The latest code coverage information can be found via [Codecov](https://codecov.io/gh/brandon14/unit-test-examples).
+We strive to maintain 100% coverage as this is an example repo highlighting writing unit tests in PHP.

 ## Contributing

 Got something you wanna add?
-Find a bug or otherwise bad code?
+Found a bug or otherwise bad code?
 Feel free to submit pull requests to add in new features, fix bugs, or clean things up.
 Just be sure to follow the [Code of Conduct](https://github.com/brandon14/unit-test-examples/blob/master/.github/CODE_OF_CONDUCT.md) and [Contributing Guide](https://github.com/brandon14/brandonclothier.me/blob/master/.github/CONTRIBUTING.md),